hamishmorgan/swizzle/README.md

 - All generated functions are `#[inline]` for optimal performance
 - Functions are marked as `#[must_use]` to prevent accidental discarding of results
-- All generated functions are `const fn` for use in const contexts
+- All generated functions are `const fn` for use in const contexts.
-- The macro generates `n^n` functions for a struct with `n` fields
+- The macro generates `n^m` functions, where `n` is the number of the destination attributes and `m` is the number of source attributes.
-- For large numbers of fields, consider the compilation time impact
+- For large numbers of fields, consider the compilation time impact.
+On modern hardware 5 fields in manageable, but is _extremely_ slow!

 ## Limitations

-- Field names must be valid Rust identifiers
+- Field names must be valid Rust identifiers.
-- All fields must be of types that can be copied
+- All fields must be of a type that can be copied.
-- The macro generates a lot of functions for structs with many fields
+- The macro generates a _lot_ of functions for structs with many fields.
+This can take a long time.
-- Field order in the struct definition matters for the generated function names
-- Cross-type swizzling requires compatible field types
+- Cross-type swizzling requires compatible field types that are either the same or that can be converted implicitly.

 ## Dependencies